 The Berlin State Library and the Cracow Jagiellonean library closely cooperate.
 This is especially true for the cataloguing, classification, and digitisation of Alexander von Humboldt’s personal papers.
 Approximately half of the material is located in Poland, following its evacuation to Silesia during the Second World War.
 Since 1947 these holdings have been kept at the Jagiellonian Library in Cracow.
 The common objective of the two libraries was to evaluate, conserve, and make the collection available to the general public.

 Project sponsorship by the German Federal Ministry of Education and Research

-“Alexander von Humboldt’s American travel journals”, the joint project of the University of Potsdam and the Berlin State Library – Prussian Cultural Heritage, is being sponsored by the German Federal Ministry of Education and Research.
-The sponsorship is divided into two sub-projects (Sponsorship Nos.
+„Alexander von Humboldt’s American travel journals”, the joint project of the University of Potsdam and the Berlin State Library – Prussian Cultural Heritage, was sponsored by the German Federal Ministry of Education and Research.
+The sponsorship was divided into two sub-projects (Sponsorship Nos.
 O1UO1302A and O1UO1302B) for a duration of three years.
-The Federal Ministry of Education and Research has commissioned the sponsor at the Project Managing Agency at the German Aerospace Centre (Projektträger im Deutschen Zentrum für Luft- und Raumfahrt e.
-V.) to supervise this research Project.
+The Federal Ministry of Education and Research had commissioned the sponsor at the Project Managing Agency at the German Aerospace Centre (Projektträger im Deutschen Zentrum für Luft- und Raumfahrt e.
+V.) to supervise this research project.

 Sponsorship by the Federal Comissioner for Culture and the Media

 The conservation and digitization of the personal papers today hosted in Cracow has been sponsored by the Federal Government Commissioner for Culture and the Media.